bitrix24/b24restdocs/tutorials/chat-bots/index.md

         if (!isset($appsConfig[$_REQUEST['auth']['application_token']])) {
             return false;
         }
-        // send help message how to use chatbot.
-For private chat and for group chat need send different instructions.
+        // send help message on how to use the chatbot.
+For private chat and for group chat, different instructions need to be sent.
         $result = restCommand('imbot.message.add', array(
             'DIALOG_ID' => $_REQUEST['data']['PARAMS']['DIALOG_ID'],
             'MESSAGE'   => 'Hello!
-I am Reportoo, reporting everything as it is.', "ATTACH"    => array(
+I am ReportBot, reporting everything as it is.', "ATTACH"    => array(
                 array('MESSAGE' => '[send=what\'s burning]What\'s burning?[/send]'),
             ),